imranh27/C_sharp/Intranet_ETL/README.md

+# Intranet ETL

-The following program was written to transfer data from an old MySQL database to SQL Server so we could easily report from it.
+The following program was written to transfer data from the Call Logging system which is an old MySQL database, to SQL Server so we could easily report from it.